 Dr. Werner J.A.
 Dahm has since 2010 been the ASU Foundation Professor of Mechanical and Aerospace Engineering at Arizona State University (ASU), where he leads the Laboratory for Turbulence and Combustion, and is the Founding Director and Chief Scientist of the Security & Defense Systems Initiative at ASU.
 He is also Emeritus Professor of Aerospace Engineering at the University of Michigan, where he was on the engineering faculty for 25 years and founded the Laboratory for Turbulence and Combustion.

-He previously was the Chief Scientist of the U.S. Air Force (AF/ST) , a member of Headquarters Air Force in the Pentagon serving as the direct science and technology advisor to the Secretary of the Air Force and the Air Force Chief of Staff.
-As the Air Force’s Chief Scientist he led development of “Technology Horizons”, the Headquarters-level vision identifying key science and technology focus areas for the U.S. Air Force during 2010-2030.
+Previously he was the Chief Scientist of the U.S. Air Force in Headquarters Air Force, serving in the Pentagon as the direct science and technology advisor to the Secretary of the Air Force and the Air Force Chief of Staff.
+As the Air Force’s Chief Scientist he led development of “Technology Horizons”, a major Headquarters-level vision identifying key science and technology focus areas for the U.S. Air Force during 2010-2030.

 He received his Ph.D. degree in Aeronautics from Caltech in 1985, and previously worked as a Research Engineer in the Propulsion Wind Tunnel Facility at the USAF Arnold Engineering Development Center (AEDC) in Tullahoma, TN.
 He also has an M.S. degree in Mechanical Engineering from The University of Tennessee Space Institute (UTSI) in Tullahoma, TN and a B.S.E. in Mechanical Engineering from The University of Alabama in Huntsville.